rails/rails/guides/source/testing.md

 class NumberTest < ActiveSupport::TestCase
   include MultipleAssertions

-  test '420 is a multiple of forty two' do
+  test "420 is a multiple of forty two" do
     assert_multiple_of_forty_two 420
   end
 end